 In physics, CLASSICAL PHYSICS generally categorized into the theories of physics that predate Modern Physics.
 It is the theory of the underlying natural process that we observe in our everyday life.
 It basically deals with mass, force, and motion.

 It mainly focuses on the macroscopic version of the mass (not smaller than 10–9 m ).
-It helps us to understand the motion of pulleys, projectile, and planets, etc. In terms of mathematics, “ a branch of physics in which Planck’s constant does not appear, is regarded as the classical physics.”
+It helps us to understand the motion of pulleys, projectiles, and planets, etc. In terms of mathematics, “ a branch of physics in which Planck’s constant does not appear, is regarded as the classical physics.”

 So, Classical Physics is basically the starting point for learning about physics.